Literary Awards FAQ

 Q: What is the timeline for the PEN America Awards announcements?

 A: Submissions for all our awards will close in the Fall of 2019.
 Longlists will be published in December 2019.
 Finalists will be announced in mid-January of 2020.
-Winners will be announced live in late February.
+Winners will be announced live in March.
 Authors who are longlisted, finalists, winners, and the publishers and editors of winners will receive complimentary tickets to the 2020 PEN America Literary Awards Ceremony.

 The 2019 awards ceremony was held at the NYU Skirball Center on February 26, 2019.